 - Use the getinfo_ command by clicking Preferences > Developers > General to retrieve the public key of the mobile node on your device.

 - Click on Preferences > Developers > Peers > connect to connect to another node.
-Note: this won't work for Tor nodes, only regular IP.
+Note: for Tor nodes, you first need to enable Tor in Preferences > Network (Android only for now).

 - Open a private channel to the Breez mobile node from the interface of the new node using lncli or similar.
 Make sure Breez is running in the foreground on your phone while opening the channel.